SuperClaude-Org/SuperFlag_Framework/ARCHITECTURE.md

 ## Conclusion

-Context Engine transforms prompt engineering from static system prompts to dynamic runtime injection.
+SuperFlag transforms prompt engineering from static system prompts to dynamic runtime injection.
 By providing only the necessary context in real-time, the system achieves both token efficiency and directive compliance.
 The user-customizable structure enables application across various domains and situations.